fyansyarafa/fyansyarafa.github.io/_posts/2020-02-03-ecommerce.md

+---
+title: "Analyzing Ecommerce Company"
+data: 2020-02-03
+tags: [python, linear regression, exploratory data analysis, machine learning]
+header:
+excerpt: "Giving Ecommerce company an analysis about whether to focus their efforts on their mobile app experience or their website"
+mathjax: "true"
+---

 # Linear Regression Project

 Congratulations!
 You just got some contract work with an Ecommerce company based in New York City that sells clothing online but they also have in-store style and clothing advice sessions.
 Customers come in to the store, have sessions/meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.